Myanmar travel guide

 Local travel – Rakhine State

 The FCO advise against all but essential travel to Rakhine State except the southern townships (administrative areas similar to a borough or county) of Kyaukpyu, Ramree, Munaung, Toungup, Thandwe (including the tourist resort of Ngapali) and Gwa.
 This is due to continued tension following serious civil unrest in 2012, and a continued risk of armed conflict and the threat of land mines in the northern areas.
 There were outbreaks of violence in late 2013 and early 2014.
 Since March 2015, there have been occasional clashes between ethnic groups and the Burmese military in north Rakhine.
 On 9 October, 2016 there were attacks on police posts in northern Rakhine state.
-A local curfew is currently in place and security operations are underway.
+On 25 August 2017, there were further attacks on police posts in northern Rakhine state, and reports of further violence in the area.

 Local travel – Kachin State